ppkantorski/Airplane-Sleep/README.md

 You may be asked to change security preferences for "input monitoring" on your MacBook to allow sleepwatcher to function properly.

-3. Move the hidden files ".sleep" and ".wakeup" from the .dmg file into your user home directory and initialize ".bluestatus" and ".wifistatus".
+3. Move the hidden files ".sleep" and ".wakeup" from the .dmg into your user home directory.
 Change permissions for each file.

 ```bash
 cp /Volume/Airplain-Sleep/.sleep ~/